global-asp/asp-source/en/0287_mr-fly-and-mr-big-head.md

 that he started to sink.

 ##
-Mr Fly laughed, “Hee
+Mr Fly laughed, "Hee
-hee!”
+hee!"
 But he laughed so
 much that his mouth
 tore in two from one